Skip to page body Home Residents Businesses Visitors Departments

 • Alameda County Water District pipeline replacement construction completion: December 2025

-• 90% design plan: end of 2025
+• 90% design plan: Completed December 2025

-• Complete final design plan: early 2026
+• Complete final design plan: Spring 2026

 • Bid and award construction contract: late 2026